sherryrich/gymbag/README.md

 * "./gymbag/urls.py:50:1: F811 redefinition of unused 'handler404' from line 23".
 This is as per code institute instructions [View here](https://github.com/sherryrich/gymbag/blob/main/docs/404_error.JPG)
 * ./checkout/apps.py:8:9: F401 'checkout.signals' imported but unused.
 This is as per code institute Boutique Ado instructions
 [Code Institute Solutions](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/250e2c2b8e43cccb56b4721cd8a8bd4de6686546/checkout/apps.py)
+* CSS issue on the on the Body field on the contact page.

 ## Stripe
 * Register for an account at stripe.com